Health and wellbeing progress snapshot

 Priority action: Provide access to good health and social care opportunities, training and skills.

-- We continue to promote routes into Social Care and raise awareness around the skills needed to enter this workforce.
-We offer Level 2 and 3 fully funded (where eligible) programmes in adult social care and we have developed these to meet the needs of our local community.
-Around 15% of these learners also go on to a Level 4 or 5 qualification in adult social care.
+- York Learning continues to promote routes into social care and raise awareness of the skills needed to enter this workforce.
+We offer fully funded Level 2 and Level 3 programmes in adult social care for eligible learners and have developed these to meet the needs of our local community.
+Around 15% of these learners also progress to a Level 4 or Level 5 qualification in adult social care.

-- York Health and Care Partnership held a health and care recruitment and A new Skills Plan for York and North Yorkshire was approved by the York and North Yorkshire Combined Authority on 8 September
+- York Health and Care Partnership held a health and care recruitment event.
+A new Skills Plan for York and North Yorkshire was approved by the York and North Yorkshire Combined Authority on 8 September.

-- We delivered successful work in supporting pathways into careers in childcare and supporting employers in the sector to be ready for the government expansion of free hours funding.
+- We successfully supported pathways into careers in childcare and helped employers in the sector prepare for the government's expansion of free hours funding.

 Priority action: Create higher paid jobs and encourage better working conditions.

-- The York and North Yorkshire Combined Authority awarded the council £604,000 UKSPF and £1,038,250 Trailblazers funding to help improve economic opportunities across the city.
-UKSPF focuses on business growth and support, whilst Trailblazers focuses on supporting people into work or to remain in work.
+- The York and North Yorkshire Combined Authority awarded us £604,000 in UK Shared Prosperity Fund (UKSPF) funding and £1,038,250 in Trailblazer funding to help improve economic opportunities across the city.
+UKSPF focuses on business growth and support, while Trailblazer funding focuses on supporting people to enter or remain in work.

 Priority action: Encourage healthy travel options to maintain healthy lifestyles.